fjod/Reinforced-wiki/Code/Queries.md

 var order = From<Db>().SqlQuery<Order>(x=>$"SELECT * FROM {x}").As<Order>().First();
 ```

 Both `.All<>` and `.SqlQuery<>` are extension (static) methods provided by the feature.
-They return their own abstractions that you also may use and create extension methods to.
+They return their own abstractions that you also may use and create own extension methods.

 Example: generic `ById` method performed using ORM feature.
 My favorite one: